info-201a-wi22/final-project-starter-minsuh1004/docs/p01-proposal.md

 The topic of concern is the effect of the availability of trans healthcare on the trans population concerning trans suicides.
 A key element would be trans rights.
 Trans rights are solely a social justice that hinders trans peoples' ability to transition fully.

 ###### - _Human Values:_
 The principal human value we're emphasizing with our chosen topic is equal rights and accepting people for who they are.
 These values come from providing trans people with the medical tools to transition to being who they are.
 We chose this topic to draw attention to the issues surrounding trans rights and emphasize the detrimental results of these hate crimes.
+A considerable tension from this could be those who don’t believe in providing the trans populous access to medical care because of their ignorance.

 ###### - _Stakeholders:_
 The direct stakeholders of our topic are the general population.
-We're motivated to raise awareness on injustices towards trans people, resulting in suicides.
+We're motivated to raise awareness on injustices towards trans people, resulting in increasing numbers of suicides.
 We're also bringing to light the problems surrounding the lack of availability of trans healthcare.
 Indirect stakeholders could be policymakers who can make a difference in making trans healthcare accessible for everyone.
 Other stakeholders include those within the medical field.
 By displaying all this information, it may incite some advocates within the specific work field to open up the possibilities of change.

 ###### - _Benefits & Harms:_
 A potential benefit would be a change surrounding availability of trans healthcare.
 If this information were to incite any positive outcome, this would be by far the greatest.
 It would mean that the data we presented incited some feelings of action and realization that something must be done.